-Note that a Member's Emergency Department Copayment and Coinsurance is waived if Inpatient admission occurs; however, if moved to observation status, Member will pay \$100 Copayment +25% Coinsurance for the ER visit and 25% Coinsurance for services rendered while in Observation status.
+Note that a Member's Emergency Department Copayment and Coinsurance is waived if Inpatient admission occurs; however, if moved to observation status, Member may be subject to Copayment and Coinsurance for the ER visit and for services rendered while in Observation status (please refer to your Summary of Benefits and Coverage for information on your specific benefit plan).
 A Member should always ask the emergency department to clarify whether it is moving them to observation status, as observation status may take place in or near the Hospital's emergency services locations.